New Media and Reform in the Middle East: The Case of Lebanon

 The Project on Middle East Democracy and the Safadi Foundation USA hosted an event to discuss the implications of “connection technologies” for U.S. foreign policy.
 The year 2009 witnessed an explosion of Internet-based activism in the political cultures of the Middle East.
 The Use of information and communication technology (ICT) has been a transformative tool in strengthening civil society and expanding the outreach of independent voices.
 What types of U.S. assistance are needed to empower young reformers committed to non-sectarian politics?
 What is the role of ICT in promoting inter-faith dialogue and peace building?
 To answer things questions, Mona Yacoubian, Director of the Lebanon Working Group at USIP, moderated a discussion featuring Jared Cohen, a member of Secretary Clinton’s Policy Planning Staff at the Department of State.
 Elias Muhanna, the other expected panelist and publisher of the widely-read blog www.qifanabki.com, was unable to attend due to the recent birth of his daughter.

 For full notes in PDF, click here.
-Otherwise, continue reading below the fold.
+Otherwise, continue reading below.

 Jared Cohen opened by chronicling the massive proliferation of ICT in the Middle East over the last seven years.
 “The Middle East has the second fastest growing internet market in the world,” he reported, “and one of the fastest growing cell phone markets.”
 Noting the significant generation gap between demographic usages of technology, Cohen stressed that young people in Lebanon and elsewhere “will learn to use [these technologies] more innovatively than others” – a dynamic which may present new opportunities for U.S. policymakers.